June 15, 2016

 Postdoctoral Development Workshop Series

 Richard Carlson, director of DTM, will lead a discussion* titled "Ethics Workshop" at 3 p.m. on Wednesday, June 15, 2016, in the Abelson Collaboration Center as part of DTM's Postdoctoral Development Workshop Series.

 Carlson received his PH.D. in Earth sciences from Scripps Institution of Oceanography in 1980.
 His current research focus includes the study of nucleosynthetic heterogeneity in the early Solar nebula, attempts to more precisely determine the age of Earth’s moon, and various projects aimed at understanding the origin and evolution of continental crust on Earth and the consequences of its formation for the chemical constitution and structure of Earth’s interior.

-Coffee, tea, and a continental breakfast will be served before the lecture at 10:30 a.m.
+Coffee, tea, and lights snacks will be served before the workshop at 2:30 p.m.

-Lectures are free, but registration is encouraged.
-Click here to RSVP.
+The lecture is free, but registration is required.
+Click here to register.